wso2-extensions/esb-connector-redis/docs/workingWithHashesInRedis.md

 [https://redis.io/commands/hlen](https://redis.io/commands/hlen)

-#### HMGet
+#### Retrieving values of all specified hash fields
-The hMGet operation is used to get the values of all the given hash fields.
+The hMGet operation retrieves values associated with each of the specified fields in a hash that is stored in a particular key.

 **hMGet**
 ```xml